 How much time will students spend on homework?

-This varies by student according to his or her pace.
-However, students are generally assigned about 1.5–2.5 hours of reading each week.
-Additional time may be required to supplement the student’s own studying and paper or project development.
+This varies according to each student’s pace.
+However, students are assigned approximately 1.5–2.5 hours of reading each week.
+Additional time may be required to supplement their own studying and paper or project development.

 How is faith integrated with these courses?

-These seminar-style discussions unfold organically.
-One could approach the texts with a focus on defensive critiques of classical authors.
-By contrast, we seek to read charitably.
-We treat classic authors as if they were friends, gleaning every available truth while also examining them from a robustly Christian perspective.
+The seminar-style discussion unfolds organically.
+One could approach the texts with a focus on defensive critiques of classical authors, but by contrast, we seek to read charitably.
+Classic authors are treated as though they are friends, whereby students glean every available truth while also examining the authors and their works from a robustly Christian perspective.

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be much better solutions, as they enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.